+101 FEDERAL RULES OF CIVIL PROCEDURE

 Form 4.
 Summons on a Third-Party Complaint.

 (Caption - See Form 1.)

-To name the third-party defendant: A lawsuit has been filed against defendant \\\\\, who as third-party plaintiff is making this claim against you to pay part or all of what [he] may owe to the plaintiff \\\\\.
-Within 20 days after service of this summons on you (not counting the day you received it), you must serve on the plaintiff and on the defendant an answer to the attached third-party complaint or a motion under Rule 12 of the Federal Rules of Civil Procedure.
-The answer or motion must be served on the defendant's attorney, \\\\\\\, whose address is, \\\\\\\, and also on the plaintiff's attorney, \\\\\\\, whose address is, \\\\\\\, and also must file the answer or motion with the court and serve it on any other parties.
+To name the third-pa arty defendant.

+as been filed against defendant, who as third-party plaintiff is making this claim to all of what [he] may owe to the plaintiff

+serve on the plaintiff Rule 12 of the Feder ays after service of this summons on you (not counting the day you received it), you mu- and on the defendant an answer to the attached third-party complaint or a motion under ral Rules of Civil Procedure.
+The answer or motion must be served on the defendant , whose address is,, and also on the plaintiff's attorney,

+whose address is, .
+If you fail to do so, judgment by default will be entered against you foin the third-party complaint.
+You also must file the answer or motion with the court an

 A copy of the plaintiff's complaint is also attached.
 You may - but are not required to - respond to it.

+Date Clerk of Court

+(Court Seal)

+(As amended Mar.
+26, 2009, eff.
+Dec.
+1, 2009.)